-Over the past year SwedishAmerican Radiation Oncologist Dr. Prakash Pedapati was honored with the 2012 Henry C. Anderson Quality Award.
-In addition, our quality team began its journey toward the American Society of Clinical Oncology (ASCO) Quality Oncology Practice Initiative (QOPI) accreditation.
+Our quality team continues to support our journey toward the American Society of Clinical Oncology (ASCO) Quality Oncology Practice Initiative (QOPI) accreditation.
 QOPI was developed by world-renowned practicing oncologists and quality experts, using evidence-based clinical guidelines and published standards, such as the National Initiative on Cancer Care Quality (NICCQ), ASCO/NCCN Quality Measures and ASTRO/ASCO/AMA PCPI Oncology Measures to continuously integrate quality improvement into patient-centered clinical practice.

 Our Holistic Service department expanded its presence within the cancer center to include pet, music and art therapies; and our social service department developed and implemented our new THRIVE survivorship program, which focuses on supporting the emotional, psychosocial and spiritual needs of oncology patients and their families from the moment of diagnosis through treatment and beyond.
 The center’s Patient and Family Advisory Council continues to provide a strong, guiding patient-centered voice in the development of all service, outreach clinics and programs.